Christian Yelich Player Props: Brewers vs. Dodgers

 Christian Yelich At The Plate

-- Yelich leads Milwaukee in slugging percentage (.364) thanks to eight extra-base hits.
+- Yelich leads Milwaukee with a slugging percentage of .363, fueled by eight extra-base hits.

-- In 57.6% of his 33 games this season, Yelich has picked up at least one hit.
-He's also had nine multi-hit games.
+- Yelich is batting .250 during his last outings and is on a four-game hitting streak.

-- He has hit a home run in 12.1% of his games this year, and 2.8% of his trips to the plate.
+- Looking at the 35 games he has played this year, he's went deep in four of them (11.4%), and in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.